DEFRA/water-abstraction-node-test/README.md

 Check out [.env.example](/.env.example) for details of the required things you'll need in your `.env` file.

 Refer to the [config files](config) for details of all the configuration used.

+## Running the tests

+To run the unit tests call `npm test`.
+This is the default test script and will do the following.

+- clean the test database of _all_ data then seed any reference data required, for example, regions.
+- run the unit tests

+The details for each test, a summary, plus code coverage will be output.

+### Alternate test scripts

+When working locally it is not always necessary to clean and seed the database before each run.
+For expedience, you can use `npm run test:skip` to get straight to running the test suite.

+In CI we call `npm run test:lcov`.
+This switches the test reporter from the default [spec](https://nodejs.org/api/test.html#test-reporters) to **lcov**, which generates a file test coverage tools can use.

 ## Contributing to this project